dkgv/pour/README.md

 pour ingredient <ingredient> <feature> --col <column_name1>:<column_type> --col <column_name2>:<column_type>
 ```

-This will scaffold a model, a controller, and a template that may be used for domain logic.
+This scaffolds a model, a controller, and a template that may be used for domain logic.